-We have secured space for one additional Vigoride test and demonstration missions on launches that SpaceX plans to conduct in 2023.
+We are planning our next Vigoride test and demonstration mission on a launch that SpaceX plans to conduct in early 2024, and we have also secured launch service agreements with SpaceX for various missions through the end of 2024 to support customer demand.
 While securing space on the manifest is an important step, all future missions remain subject to the receipt of licenses and government approvals, and successful completion of our efforts to prepare our spacecraft for flight.
 The Company can offer no assurances that the vehicles that it plans to operate in future missions will be ready on time, or that they will operate as intended.